ShreyashJ12/Learn-Programming/README.md

 # Learn-Programming

-An application was focused on improving the working of a practical lab in colleges as students can use the study material provided by the professor and create programs using the inbuilt editor.
+An application that is focused on improving the working of a practical lab in colleges as students can use the study material provided by the professors and create programs using the inbuilt editor.